zkonduit/ezkl-docs/Tutorials/CryptoIdol/overview.md

 # **Building a Voice Emotion Classifier and Verifier with PyTorch, EZKL, and Ethereum Smart Contracts**

 This is part 1 of our tutorial on building the [Cryptoidol](https://cryptoidol.tech) demo app.
+The finished app is on Github; check out the [backend](https://github.com/zkonduit/cryptoidol) and [frontend](https://github.com/zkonduit/cryptoidol-frontend).

 ## Background Knowledge